College is Too Expensive… Here Are Some Simple Ways to Combat Rising Costs

 1. Do hair!

 Hair is probably the number one side hustle for college students.
 Most students don’t have money to go to the hair salon, so finding someone on campus that can do hair for a reasonable price is the next best thing.
 If you can braid or know how to work a curling wand you’ve got yourself a business.
-All you have to do is build up your clientele and pass out some flyers and you’ll be on your way!2.
-Be a nanny!
+All you have to do is build up your clientele and pass out some flyers and you’ll be on your way!

 Post a Comment